 32. Mandala crochet earrings

 How this for some statement earrings?
-Ideal for festivals or summer parties (COVID regulations permitting, of course), these bold crochet earrings are sure to brighten up any outfit.
+Ideal for festivals or summer parties, these bold crochet earrings are sure to brighten up any outfit.

 33. Crochet friendship bracelets

 Who doesn't love a friendship bracelet?
 It's the essential 'travel accessory' and these crochet friendship bracelets are delightful.

 If you're looking for a traditional friendship bracelet tutorial - don't worry, we've got instructions!
 Use our how to make friendship bracelets article to make friendship bracelets from DMC cotton for hard-wearing, colourfast friendship bracelets.

 Seen a project on this page that you like?
 Bookmark this page and save it for later!
 New jewelry making tutorials will be added to this page, so keep an eye out for fun new jewelry making ideas.

 Once you’ve made any of our jewelry making projects, be sure to tag us in a picture on Instagram, Twitter and Facebook (if you want to, of course) – we love to see when you’ve made one of our projects!